 The Dodd-Frank Act requires the SEC to direct national securities exchanges to require that a listed company's compensation committee members each satisfy a heightened standard of independence.
 This standard, which is to be set by the exchanges in accordance with SEC rules, must consider relevant factors, including the receipt of consulting or advisory fees and "affiliate" status.
-The standard is, therefore, expected to be very similar to that currently applicable to audit committee members.13 If that is the case, directors who are themselves greater than 10% shareholders or who are executive officers of greater than 10% shareholders, including private equity funds, will no longer be eligible for compensation committee membership.
-An opportunity to cure defects in independence must be provided, and we expect the national securities exchanges to issue similar cure provisions to those currently applicable to audit committee members (for example, enabling a committee member to remain on the committee for a period of time after ceasing to be independent for reasons outside his or her reasonable control).14
+The standard is, therefore, expected to be very similar to that currently applicable to audit committee members.15 If that is the case, directors who are themselves greater than 10% shareholders or who are executive officers of greater than 10% shareholders, including private equity funds, will no longer be eligible for compensation committee membership.
+An opportunity to cure defects in independence must be provided, and we expect the national securities exchanges to issue similar cure provisions to those currently applicable to audit committee members (for example, enabling a committee member to remain on the committee for a period of time after ceasing to be independent for reasons outside his or her reasonable control).16

 Controlled companies, limited partnerships, companies in bankruptcy proceedings, open-end registered management investment companies and foreign private issuers that provide annual disclosure to shareholders of reasons why they do not have an independent compensation committee are exempt from this requirement.
 National securities exchanges may also exempt (a) a particular relationship if appropriate taking into consideration the size of an issuer and any other relevant factors, and/or (b) a category of issuers, taking into account the potential impact on smaller issuers.
-The SEC must issue rules prohibiting the continued listing of companies that do not meet these independence requirements no later than July 16, 2011.

-- Because of the expected similarity of the new compensation committee independence rules to those governing audit committee independence, we suggest reviewing current compensation committee members using an audit committee lens to see if any changes to compensation committee membership are likely to be warranted. - Review and amend D&O questionnaires to capture information required to determine independence once the new rules are issued. - Review and amend compensation committee charters to reflect heightened independence requirements in committee membership criteria once the new rules are issued. - Nasdaq companies that authorize independent directors to provide oversight of executive officer compensation without being constituted as a compensation committee should consider establishing a compensation committee (we note that forthcoming Nasdaq listing rules may require this).
+- Because of the expected similarity of the new compensation committee independence rules to those governing audit committee independence, we suggest reviewing current compensation committee members using an audit committee lens to see if any changes to compensation committee membership are likely to be warranted. - Review and amend D&O questionnaires to capture information required to determine independence once the new rules are issued.

+- Review and amend compensation committee charters to reflect heightened independence requirements in committee membership criteria once the new rules are issued. - Nasdaq companies that authorize independent directors to provide oversight of executive officer compensation without being constituted as a compensation committee should consider establishing a compensation committee (we note that forthcoming Nasdaq listing rules may require this).

-В. Committee Authority Over its Advisers (§952)
+B. Committee Authority Over its Advisers (§952)